 Thorough oral and dental hygiene is important – not only to prevent inflammations in the mouth, but also when mouth sores have already developed.
 This means:

-Cleaning dentures and wearing them less for as long as the lasts.
+Cleaning dentures and wearing them less for as long as the inflammation lasts

 What else is important?

 It is also important to drink enough fluids, not smoke and regularly check the lining of your mouth in the mirror.
 If the pain gets worse, or if the mucous membranes swell, change color or bleed heavily, it's a good idea to see a doctor or dentist.